Mafarricos/KODItorrent/README.md

 What it is
 ----------
 KODItorrent is a fork of XBMCtorret.
-Koditorrent allows you to stream bittorrent magnet links right from XBMC, without having to wait for the whole file to download, thanks to sequential download (see FAQ).
+Koditorrent allows you to stream bittorrent magnet links right from XBMC/KODI, without having to wait for the whole file to download, thanks to sequential download (see FAQ).

 XBMCtorrent was created by [steeve](https://github.com/steeve) but is no longer receiving updates.
 I created KODItorrent to add some improvements to its original design.
 Check out [Pulsar](http://forum.kodi.tv/showthread.php?tid=200957) to see steeve's newest project.